vaasu2002/go-tcp-server/README.md

-# Simple TCP Server in Go
+# Concurrent TCP Server in Go

-This repository contains a basic TCP server implementation written in Go that demonstrates the fundamental concepts of network programming using the Go standard library.
+This repository contains a concurrent TCP server implementation written in Go that demonstrates fundamental concepts of network programming and concurrency using the Go standard library.

 ## Overview

 This TCP server:
 - Listens for incoming TCP connections on port 1729
-- Accepts a client connection
+- Accepts multiple client connections concurrently
+- Handles each connection in a separate goroutine
 - Reads client requests using a buffer
-- Processes the request (simulated with a 1-second delay)
+- Processes each request (simulated with a 4-second delay)
 - Responds with an HTTP 200 OK message
 - Closes the connection after responding
+- Continues accepting new connections without waiting for previous ones to complete

-The implementation serves as a foundational example of socket programming in Go, illustrating core networking concepts.
+The implementation serves as a practical example of socket programming and concurrency in Go, illustrating core networking concepts.

 ## Concepts Covered